 Discover the concrete steps when creating your brand new content strategy and learn how to execute those steps to skyrocket growth.
 By the end, you’ll have mastered the content strategy process and promised your business a bright future.

-Content strategy is the process that ends in publishing effective content.
+Content strategy is the process where the final goal is publishing effective content.

 It’s important to note that “effective content” is relative to your own north star metric.
 That could be more traffic, a rush of email sign-ups, or more revenue from your products.

 When we refer to content strategy, it’s the whole act of planning, creating, and optimizing content that helps work towards your business goals.

 Creating a content marketing strategy is vital to the success of your overall content marketing.

 We’ve found that marketers who document their strategy are 538% more likely to report success.

 This is because it gives your content team a way to measure success (and failures) and stick to the plan you’ve designed.

 Having a solid content strategy in place ensures you know the reason behind your content efforts and the goals you want to achieve.
 You’re not just hitting “publish” and hoping for the best.